 If you said that St. Peter’s Basilica is the Pope’s “home church” in Rome, you’d be wrong.
-In fact, the Pope’s seat (cathedra in Latin, hence the English word cathedral) is at St. John Lateran Church, outside of Vatican City.
+In fact, the Pope’s chair (cathedra in Latin, hence the English word cathedral) is at St. John Lateran Church, outside of Vatican City.

 The original church was built in the 4th Century, just after Emperor Constantine legitimized the Christian Church in the Roman Empire.
 St. John Lateran is actually the oldest church in the Western Roman Empire.
 But over the years, and because of a couple of fires and an earthquake, the church was entirely rebuilt, and today is an enormous mostly 18th Century Baroque masterpiece, which you can see a bit of here.

 But the half dome of the apse, over the cathedra, maintains an earlier style, derived from the Byzantine, called Cosmatesque, after the Cosmati family, the Italian masters of mosaic.
-So in the shot, you see the mosaic half dome and the inlaid decoration of the chair and platform, flanked by the two organs set into their more “modern” decorative style walls.
+So in the shot, you see the mosaic half dome and the inlaid decoration of the Pope’s throne and platform, flanked by the two organs set into their more “modern” decorative style walls.

 I’ve recently updated my photo equipment page to account for a lot of recent purchases to enhance my kit, So please click here for more information.